 General Accident Insurance Asia Ltd

-The company was founded as New Zealand Insurance Company in Auckland in 1859 by local lawyer, Thomas Russell.
+The company was founded in 1859, in Auckland, as the New Zealand Insurance Company by local lawyer, Thomas Russell.
 It was established to transact fire and marine business and was the first underwriting company in the colony of New Zealand.

 In 1981, the company merged with the South British Insurance Company Ltd and a new parent company, the New Zealand South British Group Ltd, was formed.

 The group changed its name to NZI Corporation Ltd in May 1984 and was acquired by General Accident Fire & Life Assurance Corporation Ltd in 1989.
 The New Zealand Insurance Company Ltd, a wholly owned subsidiary of NZI Corporation Ltd, changed its name on 1 November 1996 to General Accident Insurance Asia Ltd.

 In 2001, the company was disposed of by CGNU plc (later Aviva plc) and, on 30 June of the same year, was struck off the New Zealand Register of Companies.

 |1859||The company is established as a fire and marine insurer|